hashworks-code/littlebrahma.v2/_caseStudy/caseStudy2017.md

 cImg2: "group"

-cHead2: "Finding the right balance:"
+cHead2: "Finding the right balance"

 cContent2: "The focus was to bring the right balance of story telling and contemporary design to the illustrations.
 Images of young lord brahma and his introduction to the new world realities."